top of page

 Is a broken blood vessel in the eye a sign of a stroke?

 A broken blood vessel on the eye is rarely the sign of a stroke.
 A clinical trial has shown that some patients who suffered from stroke had damage to the eye blood vessels on imaging.
-The theory behind it lies in the face that the brain and the eye share the same blood flow.
+The theory behind it lies in the fact that the brain and the eye share the same blood flow.
 It was an interesting finding and this area requires more research.

 Can stress cause you to pop a blood vessel in your eye?